Reduced Tillage Vegetable Production Web Series

 Presenters: Rue Genger & Claire Strader

-This session will include short demonstrations from the CROVP research project comparing reduced-tillage approaches to cover crop termination, planting methods and weed control, followed by Q&A. Among the methods discussed, you will see a demonstration of a two-stage walk-behind crimper designed by the USDA, which the CROVP group is testing.
+This session includes short demonstrations from the CROVP research project comparing reduced-tillage approaches to cover crop termination, planting methods and weed control, followed by Q&A. Among the methods discussed, watch a demonstration of a two-stage walk-behind crimper designed by the USDA, which the CROVP group is testing.

 Rue Genger is a researcher in the Urban and Regional Food Systems group at the University of Wisconsin-Madison.
 Through collaborative networks, the group works with organic and direct-market growers to select vegetable varieties adapted to the Upper Midwest region, build a seed system that serves regional needs and test strategies for sustainable organic vegetable production.
 Rue’s research focuses on regional seed systems and reducing tillage in organic vegetable production.